 - patients who are willing to go through more than one egg retrieval cycle to obtain a normal embryo

 Time Lapse Morphometry Imaging (TIMI)

-Photographs embryos every 10 minutes to capture developmental milestones in the embryo’s life that
+Photographs embryos every 10 minutes to capture developmental milestones in an embryo’s life that

 are missed when embryos are only inspected once a day.